SunnyORCL/Iteam-DR-TF/docs/replicating/replicating-filestorage.md

 ```

 ### VARIABLES.TF

-Declare the variables that will be referenced in the FSS configuration.
+Declare the variables that will be referenced for the FSS configuration.
+Supply the IAM attributes and resource variables that will be used in the <i>variables.tf</i> file.
 ```
-### IDENTITY IN PRIMARY SITE ###
+### IDENTITY VARIABLES

 variable "compartment_id" {}
 variable "tenancy_ocid" {}